Demographics of Liechtenstein

-This article is about the demographic features of the population of Liechtenstein, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+Demographic features of the population of Liechtenstein include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

-Liechtenstein is the fourth smallest country of Europe, after the Vatican City, Monaco, and San Marino.
+Liechtenstein is the fourth smallest country in Europe, after Vatican City, Monaco, and San Marino.
 Its population is primarily ethnic Alemannic, although a third of its resident population are foreign nationals, primarily German speakers from the Federal Republic of Germany, Austria, and the Swiss Confederation, other Swiss, Italians, and Turks.
 Nationals are referred to by the plural: Liechtensteiners.

 The official language is German; most speak Alemannic, a German dialect highly divergent from Standard German, but closely related to those dialects spoken in neighbouring regions.

 In Triesenberg a quite distinct dialect promoted by the municipality is spoken.
 According to the 2000 census, 87.9% of the population is Christian, of which 76% adhere to the Roman Catholic faith, while about 7% are Protestant.
 The religious affiliation for most of the remainder is Islam - 4.8%, undeclared - 4.1%, and no religion - 2.8%.